continue-revolution/sd-webui-segment-anything/README.md

 However, there are some existing problems with AutoSAM:
 1. You are required to install [Mikubill ControlNet Extension](https://github.com/Mikubill/sd-webui-controlnet) to use functionality 1 and 4.
 Please do not change the directory name (`sd-webui-controlnet`).
+2. You are required to open WebUI via administrative mode the first time you access this feature if you are using Windows.
+This is because Windows does not allow visitors to create symbolic links via python.
-2. You can observe drastic improvement if you combine `seg_ufade20k` and SAM.
+3. You can observe drastic improvement if you combine `seg_ufade20k` and SAM.
 You may only observe some slight improvement if you combine one of the `Oneformer` preprocessors (`seg_ofade20k`&`seg_ofcoco`).
 This is because [Oneformer](https://github.com/SHI-Labs/OneFormer) is already very strong, compared to Uniformer, for semantic segmentation.
 SAM can only improve some details of semantic segmentation instead of showing some categories semantic models cannot show, because SAM is NOT a semantic-recognizable model.
-3. Image layout generation has a pretty bad performance for anime images.
+4. Image layout generation has a pretty bad performance for anime images.
 I discourage you from using this functionality if you are dealing with anime images.
 I'm not sure about the performance for real images.

 ## How to Use